github/branch-deploy/CONTRIBUTING.md

 > Note: this requires that you have already run `npm install`

 ### Testing directly with IssueOps

+> See the testing FAQs below for more information on this process

 You can test your changes by doing the following steps: